dalibo/data2pg/doc/configureMigration.md

 The function returns the number of dropped foreign tables.

 The `complete_migration_configuration()` function is the final function in migration's configuration.
-It checks that all registered and assigned data are consistent and builds the chaining constraints between steps.
+It checks that all registered and assigned data are consistent and builds the working plan, including chaining constraints between steps.

 The input parameter is: